 - Pick projects that you believe will have positive impact on Magoosh.
 They don’t need to relate your department or a currently scoped project.

 - You can’t force other people to work with you, so if you’d like other people to help you, get creative.
-Try to make trades (e.g. One of our former engineers, Zach, worked on a Zendesk widget in exchange for our Director of Student Help, Kevin Rocci, dressing up in a Sushi Chef costume).
+Try to make trades (e.g. One of our former engineers, Zach, worked on a Zendesk widget in exchange for our Director of Student Help, Kevin Rocci, to dress up in costume).

 - Check the Asana Hack Days project for ideas that others have added to the backlog over time for inspiration, and claim your idea once you’re set so that people can know what you’re working on.